Executive Editorial

 From Sidelines to Center Stage

 “I continued as a volunteer admin for the 2003 age group through U18,” she recalls.
 “Even after my son graduated, I stayed on to support the U19 season.”
-Her gift for organization and clear communication caught the attention of club leadership.
+Her gift for organization and clear communication caught the attention of club leadership, and she was always on hand to offer support: "She would always volunteer to help whenever the opportunity presented itself", Lisa Hausser, Director of Member Services, recalls.
 In 2018, Scott Bower invited Tiffany to join the club’s administrative team for the Boys Academy, which was then known as the DA (Development Academy).
 “I think it was my consistency— or obsession, really— with coach and team communication,” she laughs.

 Since then, Tiffany has served as a club admin for the CUP Boys top tier teams, which these days compete in MLS NEXT.
 She brings the structure, organization and behind-the-scenes coordination and support that helps our coaches and boys focus on events on the field.